 Fentanyl Addiction Treatment Specifics

-This means that he or she will have to deeply address all the reasons as to what led to the abuse in the first place.
+This means that he or she will have to deeply address all the reasons for what led to the abuse in the first place.
 This is likely the most challenging aspect of the treatment and recovery process, especially since an addict will be in denial about their habit during the onset.